Fair-Exchange/Safecoin/docs/src/terminology.md

 ## BPF loader

-The Solana program that owns and loads [BPF](developing/on-chain-programs/faq#berkeley-packet-filter-bpf) smart contract programs, allowing the program to interface with the runtime.
+The Safecoin program that owns and loads [BPF](developing/on-chain-programs/faq#berkeley-packet-filter-bpf) smart contract programs, allowing the program to interface with the runtime.

 ## client

-A computer program that accesses the Solana server network [cluster](#cluster).
+A computer program that accesses the Safecoin server network [cluster](#cluster).

 ## commitment